GEANT-NETDEV/maat/doc/readme.md

 Complete installation of Maat with EventListener, Keycloak, Graylog, and NGINX.

-Graylog is a log management system that allows you to collect, index, and analyze any machine data.
-It provides a web interface for searching and analyzing logs.

 Go to **docker/** folder and run:

 ```docker-compose -f docker-compose-5.yml up```